-As we see, there are quite a few physical principles that enable single-photon detection.
-Unfortunately, there are pros and cons to each technology, and there is no ideal detector for single-photons.
-Therefore, characterization of single photon detectors goes well beyond measuring their detection efficiency.
-In addition, we characterize other, less appreciated but equally important features of the detectors.
-Among them, dark count rates, afterpulsing, dead-time, and others.
-It is often important to treat single-photon detectors as devices that perform a quantum measurement, so characterization of positive operator-valued measure (POVM) becomes necessary.
+There are many physical processes that can be exploited to enable single-photon detection, including impact ionization, extremely temperature-dependent transitions to superconductivity in metal films, disruption of super-currents in nanowires, and others.
+There are advantages and disadvantages associated with each technology; there is no ideal detector for single photons.
+It is often important to treat single-photon detectors as devices that perform a quantum measurement, so characterization of a positive operator-valued measure (POVM) is also necessary.
 That is, single-photon detectors are treated as devices that make a projective (von Neumann-like) measurement on the quantum state of light.
-We use statistical methods to create and refine the measurements, and currently hold a world record for a verified calibration of a single-photon avalanche diode (SPAD).Sources
+We use statistical methods to create and refine the measurements, and currently hold a world record for a verified calibration of a single-photon avalanche diode (SPAD).

 As with detectors, sources at the single photon level are critical for many applications.
-We develop new sources of single photons and entangled light, particularly those based on spontaneous parametric down-conversion and learn how to characterize these and other sources.
-Chip-scale (therefore easy to integrate) photon-pair sources that emit into a single spatial mode (therefore easy to collect) offer significant advantages in the goal for workable photonic computation system.
+We develop new sources of single photons and entangled light, particularly those based on spontaneous parametric down-conversion, and learn how to characterize these and other sources.
+Chip-scale (therefore easy to integrate) photon-pair sources that emit into a single spatial mode (therefore easy to collect) offer significant advantages in the goal for workable photonic computation systems.
 Among various contenders, waveguided spontaneous parametric down-conversion is a promising candidate for the above goal because it can generate correlated photons predominantly in a single spatial mode while having a very small footprint.
 We systematically study such a waveguide-based photon pair source by measuring important performance parameters such as the temperature dependence of photon-pair production and the amount of quantum entanglement produced, which is critical for the success of quantum information applications.

-When detecting photons one by one, the exact time of each photon's detection is available.
+When detecting photons one by one, the precise time of each photon's detection is available.
 We use statistical methods, such as correlation functions, to gain insight into the physics of different light sources without examining the sources themselves.
 That is, the only information we use is the statistics of the light produced by that source: i.e. we are only allowed to look, but not allowed to touch.
 In fact, in many cases light emitted by a light source is the only available asset to examine: a source can be buried deep in a solid-state crystal, be it a diamond, or a semiconductor, or something else.